-Visit the HPE Software Support Online web site at https://softwaresupport.hpe.com.
+Visit the Micro Focus Software Support Online website at https://softwaresupport.softwaregrp.com.

-This web site provides contact information and details about the products, services, and support that HPE Software offers.
+This website provides contact information and details about the products, services, and support that Micro Focus offers.

-HPE Software online support provides customer self-solve capabilities.
+Micro Focus online support provides customer self-solve capabilities.
 It provides a fast and efficient way to access interactive technical support tools needed to manage your business.
-As a valued support customer, you can benefit by using the support web site to:
+As a valued support customer, you can benefit by using the support website to:

-- Search for knowledge documents of interest - Submit and track support cases and enhancement requests - · Access product documentation - · Manage support contracts - Look up HPE support contacts - · Review information about available services - · Enter into discussions with other software customers - · Research and register for software training
+- · Search for knowledge documents of interest - Submit and track support cases and enhancement requests - Access the Software Licenses and Downloads portal - Download software patches - Access product documentation - Manage support contracts

+- Look up Micro Focus support contacts - Review information about available services - Enter into discussions with other software customers - Research and register for software training

-Most of the support areas require that you register as an HPE Passport user and sign in.
+Most of the support areas require you to register as a Passport user and sign in.
 Many also require a support contract.